Senator Patrick J. Diegnan Jr.

 Senator Diegnan graduated from Seton Hall University in 1970, earned a juris doctorate at Seton Hall Law School in 1973, and was admitted to the New Jersey bar in 1974.
 He has a private law practice in South Plainfield.

-His legislation regarding sudden cardiac arrest, concussion and exertional heat stroke helped make New Jersey the country’s leader in health and safety policies for high school student-athletes, according to the Korey Stringer Institute’s 2018 and 2019 national rankings.
+Senator Diegnan’s legislation regarding sudden cardiac arrest, concussion and exertional heat stroke helped make New Jersey the country’s leader in health and safety policies for high school student-athletes, according to the Korey Stringer Institute’s national rankings.

 The youngest of seven children, Senator Diegnan was born to parents who experienced the Great Depression firsthand after emigrating from Ireland in the late 1920s.
 The Diegnan children learned the value of hard work, family, and faith from their parents.

-Senator Diegnan and his wife, Anita, to whom he has been wed for 45 years, are the proud parents of daughters Heather and Tara, and proud grandparents of Vanessa, Alexa, Brooke, and Andrew.
+Senator Diegnan and his wife, Anita, to whom he has been wed for 45 years, are the proud parents of daughters Heather Paragano-Utt and Tara Webster, and proud grandparents of Vanessa, Alexa, Brooke, and Andrew.

 New Jersey Society of Optometric Physicians, Public Service Award, 2021